ErpNetDocs/tech/modules/crm/index.md

 ---

+### Activities

+Activities represent the actual sales work performed by sales representatives — meetings, calls, visits, demos, and other interactions with potential contacts and customers.

+In @@name, Activities are closely linked to Opportunities and form the bridge between sales effort and sales results.
+Sales representatives use Activities to plan and report their work, while managers gain visibility into how deals progress as a result of real actions.

+The relationship between Activities and Opportunities reflects real-world sales processes:

+- a single Activity may lead to multiple Opportunities;
+- a single Opportunity may involve multiple Activities over time.

+By combining Activities with Opportunities, @@name provides a complete picture of both sales performance and sales effort.

+---

-## Lead to Order and Lead to Cash – what is the difference
+### Lead to Order and Lead to Cash — what is the difference

-In CRM documentation, two terms are commonly used: **Lead to Order** and **Lead to Cash**.
+In CRM documentation, the terms **Lead to Order** and **Lead to Cash** are often used.
-In @@name, they have a clear and practical meaning.

-### Lead to Order

-**Lead to Order** covers the CRM part of the process — the path from the first contact to a confirmed sale.
+**Lead to Order** covers the commercial part of the process — from the first contact to a confirmed sale.
+It includes:
-The focus here is on:

-- collecting and qualifying potential customers (Lead),
+- qualifying interest (Lead),
-- creating records for real business partners (Party),
+- identifying the business partner (Party),
-- managing the sales opportunity (Opportunity),
+- managing the deal (Opportunity),
-- preparing a proposal (Offer),
+- preparing proposals (Offer),
-- reaching a confirmed order (Sales Order).
+- confirming the agreement (Sales Order).

-This is the stage where the sale is agreed and under control.
+**Lead to Cash** extends this process to include invoicing and revenue realization:

+- preparation for invoicing (Invoice Order),
+- issuing invoices,
+- tracking payments, depending on configuration and used modules.

+If **Lead to Order** answers the question
+*“Have we closed the deal?”*,
+**Lead to Cash** answers
+*“Have we completed it financially?”*.

 ---